Internships and Applied Learning are central to all the programs in the Department of Public Health and Human Performance.

 Internship Coordinator Sarah Lister is available to work with community health majors, students pursuing a master's degree in community health, and others looking to find applied learning experiences in the field.
 Reach out to schedule a meeting!

-“SUNY Potsdam’s Community Health Internship Program is an incredible resource for our organization.
+“SUNY Potsdam’s Public Health Internship Program is an incredible resource for our organization.
 The interns are well prepared and knowledgeable by the time they get to Extension.
 They are ready to be impactful contributors to our educational outreach, especially in the areas of health, nutrition and youth development.
 The students immediately become part of our team.
 In fact, many of them later return to begin their careers with us.
-I always know we will get a quality employee when we hire from the Community Health Program!”
+I always know we will get a quality employee when we hire from the Public Health Program!”

 ~Patrick Ames, Executive Director, Cornell Cooperative Extension